HigherState/dsentric/README.md

 unapply -
     extract the value, type match return None if invalid type.
-    If Contract match, also return None if invalid type
+    If Contract match, also return None if contract is not valid.

 traversal -
     We dont need to validate contracts in the traversal path,